ypriverol/os-proteomics/manuscript.md

 - Custom licenses and restrictions on software distribution can further complicate the situation, making it difficult to share, modify, or redistribute software, and hindering the development of a collaborative and open-source ecosystem.
   Proteomics software is often distributed under restrictive licenses and tailored to specific platforms (e.g., operating systems, computer architectures), limiting its use across diverse environments and services.
 This restricts the field’s adaptability and hinders the integration of proteomics with other omics disciplines.

-- Complex workflows and high-throughput data analysis are currently relying on (unattended) software deployment.
+- Complex workflows and high-throughput data analysis are currently relying on (unattended) software deployment [ML: what does this mean?
+What is "(unattended) software deployment"?].
 This is complicated on its own because it requires managing dependencies, configurations, and environments consistently across diverse systems and architecture without human intervention.
   The community has tackled this challenge with CI/CD pipelines as, for example, described in 10.1101/gr.276963.122, but this relies on OSS and the permission to freely redistribute software along the entire dependency chain.
   If one piece in this supply chain is not OS, exceptions need to be handled and automatization is harder or impossible.
   In sum, it creates a huge additional burden for the entire community downstream of the non-OS software package, which on its own is a hidden cost.